amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/RAID.md

 ## RAID Processing

-RAID processing is an event during which the delivery team produces and/or updates a RAID log.
+RAID processing is an procedure during which the delivery team produces and/or updates a RAID log.

 Together the delivery team will review existing and identify any new RAID entries, considering and documenting: